Marsredskies/todo-list/README.md

 Setup:

 - Create a `.env` file in the repo directory using env.example.
 Make sure you've set all the variables.
 Even tho the app itself has it's own default values in case of missing envs, docker-compose however needs all required values.
-If you set an `APP_STATIC_TOKEN`, server will start with a token-auth middleware.
-Make sure to add `token` header with the value you set up in your .env file for each request.
+Set `APP_STATIC_TOKEN`, server will start with a token-auth middleware.
+Default token is `test_token`".

 - Run `make run`.
 It will build docker containers and expose an API at `localhost:8080`.

 Usage:
-to be described in swagger.
+Swagger UI will be accessible at `http://localhost:8081/swagger/index.html#`

+Click `authorize` button and specify your token that you've set in .env (`APP_STATIC_TOKEN`).
+If you haven't specified a token, type anything and click 'Authorize' to sart using Swagger.

 # Running tests